davidkastner/eden/README.md

 ## Introduction
 Welcome to Eden!
-A machine learning initiative to identify the perfect city.
+A data-oriented initiative to identify the perfect city.
-The project seeks to build a ML model based on hundreds of compiled features for every city in the United States.
+The project seeks to compile dozens of features for every city in the United States.
+It is written to be 100% automated.
 The code is organized as a library and can be customized.
 However, default profiles will also be included.

 ## Installation:
 Eden is built as both a library for building custom models leveraging the Eden database,